History of stand-up comedy

-The roots of modern stand-up comedy began in 1840s minstrel shows that perpetuated racist stereotypes in the United States.
-American vaudeville emerged around the same time and along with the later developed Chitlin' Circuit, produced the founders of this form of entertainment.
+Modern stand-up comedy began around the turn of the century, evolving from a variety of sources including minstrel shows and vaudeville.
 Early stand-up comedians spoke directly to the audience as themselves without props or costumes, which distinguished these acts from vaudeville performances.
 These comics stood in front of the curtain during their shows, like early 20th century "front cloth" stand-up comics in Britain and Ireland whose numbers allowed the stage behind them to be re-set for another act.

 Aside from American and British versions in the early 1900s, other nations did not establish comedy scenes until decades later.
 Despite a history of staged comedy acts from the 16th and 17th centuries, modern stand-up in India emerged in the 1980s.
 Although a few performers in Spain and Brazil introduced stand-up comedy in the 1950s and 1960s, Spain, Brazil, Mexico, and Germany were not considered to have developed stand-up traditions until the late 1990s and early 2000s.